pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Using the :func:`Instrument.control <pymeasure.instruments.Instrument.control>`, :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>`, and :func:`Instrument.control <pymeasure.instruments.Instrument.control>` functions, you can create a number of properties for basic measurements and controls.

-The next sections detail additional features of :func:`Instrument.control <pymeasure.instruments.Instrument.control>` that allow you to write properties that cover specific ranges, or have to map between a real value to one used in the command.
+The next sections detail additional features of the property factories.
+These allow you to write properties that cover specific ranges, or that have to map between a real value to one used in the command.
 Furthermore it is shown how to perform more complex processing of return values from your device.

 .. _validators: